The ACF for researchers

 The ACF support takes the form of a grant of funds to an institution running a clinical trial with minimal input and involvement of the funder.
-Projects are selected continuously and approved based on a series of reviews.
+Projects are approved based on a series of reviews.
 We do provide simple financial support to trials that are in line with our philosophy and objectives.

 The ACF will undertake an internal scientific review of potential trials and may make suggestions regarding study and protocol design.
 The ACF prefers being an active partner in larger trials.